ungentilgarcon/topogram-standard-upgraded/docs/METEOR_USAGE.md

   ```

 ## Authentication and imports
-- The user-facing CSV import UI (`ImportCsvModal`) invokes the Meteor method `topogram.enqueueCsvImport`, which requires a logged-in user.
+- The user-facing import UI (`ImportCsvModal`) accepts CSV, XLSX, and ODS and invokes the Meteor method `topogram.enqueueCsvImport`, which requires a logged-in user.
 Anonymous users receive `Meteor.Error('unauthorized', 'Must be logged in to import')`.
 - The Python helper `import_topograms_folder.py` bypasses Meteor methods and writes directly to MongoDB.
 Use it only for trusted migration tasks and ensure it targets the same database instance that the app uses (match `MONGO_URL` vs `--port` or `.meteor/local`).

 ### Edge metadata and arrows